TMF Nederland

-TMF (abbreviation of The Music Factory) was a 24-hour music channel operated by Viacom International Media Networks in the Netherlands.
-The channel was previously in every standard TV package, but it ceased operating on 1 September 2011.
+TMF (abbreviation of The Music Factory) is a 24 hour music channel operated by Paramount Global in the Netherlands.
+The channel was previously in every standard TV package, but it ceased operating on 1 September 2011 which this channel returned on May 7, 2026.
 The channels operations were based in Amsterdam.
 The channel was previously known as TMF6 and TMF9.

 History

 TMF was launched on 1 May 1995 by Lex Harding (then director of Radio 538), producer Herman Braakman, director Ewart van der Horst and multimedia company Arcade.
 It was the first Dutch music station competing against MTV Europe within the region.
 The Netherlands did not at that time have its own music station, in most municipalities, only English-language MTV Europe could be received.
 At first, TMF had a limited reach within the Netherlands, but this quickly increased.
 The nascent channel featured Sylvana Simons, Bridget Maasland, Isabelle Brinkman, Fabienne de Vries, Ruud de Wild, Michael Pilarczyk, Wessel van Diepen and Erik de Zwart as its VJs.
 During the years the VJ line-up changed to include Tooske Breugem, Daphne Bunskoek and Mental Theo.
 The last VJs on the channel included Miljuschka Witzenhausen and Nikkie Plessen.

 The first clip that aired on TMF was "Too Much Love Will Kill You" by Brian May.

 In the first months of 1995, the station went as TMF6.
 TMF then had to share a channel on many cable networks with TV10 Gold.
 TMF sent initially only eight hours a day new programs, from 16:00 to 24:00.
 During the other hours of the programs were repeated.
 TMF6 began on May 1, 1995, to broadcast and shared in the early months of a station with the channel TV10 Gold.
 Both stations were part of media company Wegener Arcade.
 TMF6 sent out in the afternoon to 6pm; After this time the programming was done by TV10 Gold.
 Because TV10 Gold gained woefully low ratings, Wegener Arcade developed in the autumn of 1995 a plan for the channel to form in TV10.
 In that way it had to "repeat channel TV10 its "dowdy" image to get rid.
 Simultaneously TMF6 should be broadcast on a private news channel.